Union of the Russian People (2005): Further destiny

 In November 2008, L. G. Ivashov resigned as chairman of the URP and proposed to elect B. S. Mironov as his successor, but the majority of the members of his Main Council voted against.
 Mironov announced his resignation from the leadership.
-IG Starikov was elected temporary leader, but in January 2009 he announced his departure to the monastery.
+I. G. Starikov was elected temporary leader, but in January 2009 he announced his departure to the monastery.
 The URP (Ivashov) was headed by a triumvirate: N. D. Merkulov, V. F. Kalentyev, V. M. Erchak, subordinate to K. D. Grechnikov, who was not formally part of the Union, but served as a link between him and the state apparatus ...

 On April 26, 2009, the Mironovs held their congress of the URP, at which they announced the election of B.S.Mironov as chairman.

 On May 30, 2009, the remnants of the URP (Ivashov) held their third congress, at which they elected DN Merkulov as chairman.
-At the congress, the possibility of uniting Turik with the URP was discussed, for which the deputy of Turik M.V.
-Nazarov was invited to present the positions.
+At the congress, the possibility of uniting Turik with the URP was discussed, for which the deputy of Turik M. V. Nazarov was invited to present the positions.

 On October 18, at an expanded meeting of the Main Council of the URP Turik, it was decided to create a bilateral commission for unification and elect a general leadership at the future IV Congress.

 The merger of the structures of Merkulov and Turik did not work out, since Merkulov decided to create the Monarchist Party of Russia instead of the URP and in the fall of 2010 held its founding congress.
-Thus, the Merkulov URP ceased to exist, all other URP structures no longer made themselves felt - except for the URP A.S.
-Turik.
-This URP, which originated from the structure of V.M.
-Klykov (2005), actually remained the only one that survived the schisms and increased its number to 45 departments and groups (as of autumn 2011).
+Thus, the Merkulov URP ceased to exist, all other URP structures no longer made themselves felt - except for the URP A. S. Turik.
+This URP, which originated from the structure of V. M. Klykov (2005), actually remained the only one that survived the schisms and increased its number to 45 departments and groups (as of autumn 2011).